Shipping Forecast: Broadcast format

+Introduction, gale warnings, and general synopsis

-The forecast, excluding the header line, has a limit of 350 words—except for the 0048 broadcast, where it is increased to 380 to accommodate Trafalgar's inclusion—and has a very strict format.
-It begins with "And now the Shipping Forecast, issued by the Met Office on behalf of the Maritime and Coastguard Agency at xxxx today."
+The forecast begins with "And now the Shipping Forecast, issued by the Met Office on behalf of the Maritime and Coastguard Agency at xxxx today."
 This format is followed quite strictly, although some continuity announcers read out the actual date of issue as opposed to the word "today".

 This is followed by gale warnings (winds of force 8 or more on the Beaufort scale), if any (e.g., "There are warnings of gales in Rockall, Malin, Hebrides, Bailey, and Fair Isle").
 This sometimes follows the opposite format (e.g., "There are warnings of gales in all areas except Biscay, Trafalgar and FitzRoy").

-The General Synopsis follows, giving the position, pressure (in millibars) and track of pressure areas (e.g., "Low, Rockall, 987, deepening rapidly, expected Fair Isle 964 by 0700 tomorrow").
-Each area's forecast is then read out.
+The general synopsis follows, giving the position, pressure (in millibars) and track of pressure areas (e.g., "Low, Rockall, 987, deepening rapidly, expected Fair Isle 964 by 0700 tomorrow").
+With the information provided in the Shipping Forecast it is possible to compile a pressure chart for the coasts of northwestern Europe.

+Area forecasts

+Each area's 24-hour forecast is then read out.
 Several areas may be combined into a single forecast where the conditions are expected to be similar.
 Wind direction is given first, then strength (on the Beaufort scale), followed by precipitation, if any, and (usually) lastly visibility.
-Forecast times are spelled out as digits on the 24-hour clock, for example "two-three-double-O", and barometric pressures are pronounced as whole numbers, for example "a thousand and five".

 Change in wind direction is indicated by "veering" (clockwise change) or "backing" (anti-clockwise change).
 Winds at or above force 8 are also described by name for emphasis, i.e., Gale 8, Severe Gale 9, Storm 10, Violent Storm 11 and Hurricane force 12.
 The word "force" is only officially used when announcing force 12 winds.

 Visibility is given in the format "Good", meaning that the visibility is greater than 5 nmi; "Moderate", where visibility is between 2 and 5 nmi nautical miles; "Poor", where visibility is between 1,000 metres and two nautical miles and "Fog", where visibility is less than 1000 m.
 When severe winter cold combines with strong winds and a cold sea, icing can occur, normally only in sea area Southeast Iceland; if expected, icing warnings (light, moderate or severe) are given as the last item of each sea area forecast.

-With regard to the timing of weather events, the words "Imminent", "Soon" and "Later" are used and are tightly defined.
-"Imminent" means within 6 hours, "Soon" means within 6 to 12 hours and "Later" means within 12 to 24 hours.